Serviceware/docker-pgbouncer/README.md

 ```

 You can also connect with a single user to PgBouncer, and from there retrieve the actual database password
-by setting ``AUTH_USER``.
+by setting ``PGBOUNCER_AUTH_USER``.
 See the example from: <https://www.cybertec-postgresql.com/en/pgbouncer-authentication-made-easy/>

 Connecting to the admin console
 -------------------------------